harshithaadicherla10/customer-purchasing-behavior/README.md

 # 📊 Customer Purchasing Behavior Analysis

+**Portfolio Description:**
+This project analyzes the UCI Online Retail dataset to uncover customer purchasing patterns and insights.
+Using Python and SQL, I performed data cleaning, explored top products and customers, analyzed monthly revenue trends, and segmented customers using RFM analysis.
+Visualizations and actionable insights are included to support data-driven business decisions.

+---

 ## 📌 Project Overview
 This project analyzes the **UCI Online Retail dataset** to understand **customer purchasing behavior**.
 I used **Python (Pandas, Numpy, Matplotlib, Seaborn, SQLite3)** for data cleaning, SQL queries, and visualization.